Rosh Hashanah: Symbolic foods

-Rosh Hashanah meals usually include apples dipped in honey to symbolize a sweet new year; this is a late medieval Ashkenazi addition, though it is now almost universally accepted.
-Other foods with a symbolic meaning may be served, depending on local minhag ("custom"), such as the head of a fish (to symbolize the prayer "let us be the head and not the tail").
+Rosh Hashanah meals usually include apples dipped in honey to symbolize a sweet start to the new year, which was a medieval addition to the holiday's customs.
+Other foods with symbolic meanings may be served, depending on local minhagim ("customs"), such as the head of a fish to symbolize the prayer "let us be the head and not the tail", derived from Deuteronomy 28:13.

 Many communities hold a "Rosh Hashanah seder" during which blessings are recited over a variety of symbolic dishes.
 The blessings have the incipit "Yehi ratzon", meaning "May it be Thy will."
 In many cases, the name of the food in Hebrew or Aramaic represents a play on words (a pun).
 The Yehi Ratzon platter may include apples (dipped in honey, baked or cooked as a compote called mansanada); dates; pomegranates; black-eyed peas; pumpkin-filled pastries called rodanchas; leek fritters called keftedes de prasa; beets; and a whole fish with the head intact.
 It is also common among Sephardim to eat stuffed vegetables called legumbres yaprakes.

 Some of the symbolic foods eaten are dates, black-eyed peas, leeks, spinach, and gourd, all of which are mentioned in the Talmud: "Let a man be accustomed to eat on New Year's Day gourds (קרא), and fenugreek (רוביא), leeks (כרתי), beet [leaves] (סילקא), and dates (תמרי)."

+Carrots can have multiple symbolic meanings at the Rosh Hashanah table.
+The Yiddish word for carrot is ma’rin (מערין), which also means "increase."
+By eating carrots, one asks for their merits and blessings to be increased.
+Sliced carrots are also typically eaten to symbolize gold coins and hopes for continued wealth and prosperity.
+In Hebrew, the word for carrot is gezer (גזר), which sounds similar to the word g’zar – the Hebrew word for "decree."
+Serving carrots on Rosh Hashanah symbolizes a desire to have God nullify any negative decrees.